Hundreds protest detention of award-winning Russian director in Moscow

 Long considered one of Russia's most gifted talents, Serebrennikov, the creative director of the avant-garde theater Gogol Center in Moscow, has been an outspoken supporter of artistic freedom in Russia.
 Reaction to his detention among the capital's cultural community has been swift and rife with outrage.

-Supporters outside the courthouse Wednesday shouted, ''Freedom!'' and chanted Serebrennikov's name, liberal news outlets' video streams show.
+Supporters outside the courthouse Wednesday shouted, ''Freedom!'' and chanted Serebrennikov's name, the Russian news outlets' video streams show.

 Some of Russia's most famous directors and artists, including some considered to be close to the government, wrote to the court or appeared in person Wednesday to vouch for Serebrennikov's character and to urge his release, social media posts indicated.